 If you’re dealing with stress and anxiety, adding omega-3s to your daily diet is a must.

-Researchers analyzed five different kinds of chocolate and found that chocolate with 85 percent cocoa had the highest serotonin content.
+Researchers in a 2012 study analyzed five different kinds of chocolate and found that chocolate with 85 percent cocoa had the highest serotonin content.

 The magnesium in dark chocolate can also help lower stress levels.
 Magnesium suppresses the release of the stress hormone cortisol and plays an important role in brain health.